6th Cycle Event Dates:

 Q: Do I have to have a TNOTA paid membership to apply?

 A: NO!
-This is a change from the previous cycle.
-ALL OT/OTA practitioners with an active TN License are able to apply for the Fifth Cycle of the Mentorship Program.
+ALL OT/OTA practitioners with an active TN License are able to apply for the Sixth Cycle of the Mentorship Program.
 TNOTA has many resources and advocacy initiatives for all OT practitioners and students, and we would encourage participants to consider becoming at TNOTA member.
 See more information on Membership Information and FAQsAdvocacy Resources, and the Student Section

 Q: Will I be guaranteed a pairing for the program?